sascha245/vuex-simple/README.md

 #### Submodules

-It is also easy to create submodules by simply instanciating the submodule you want and adding the `@Module()` decorator.
-This will create a new module namespaced by the given property name.
+To create submodules, you first create a property decorated by `@Module()` and initialize it with a new instance of your module class.
+The module will be namespaced by the name of the property.

 We can also have multiple instances of the same module if necessary.
 The code below would give us two submodules 'foo1' and 'foo2' with different initial values.